antmarakis/AI-Projects/House Pricing/README.md

 ### Scripts

 * `house.py` - Main script.
-Build a `Keras` model which achieved around 0.18 in loss.
+Built a `Keras` model which achieved around 0.18 in loss.
 * `lr.py` - Used linear regression from `Scikit-Learn`.
 Achieved around 0.20 in loss.
 * `rf.py` - Used a random forest from `Scikit-Learn`.
 Achieved around 0.19 in loss.
 * `utils.py` - A script to store auxiliary functions.